apache/nuttx/audio/README.txt

 CONFIG_AUDIO
   Enables overall support for audio subsystem CONFIG_AUDIO_MULTI_SESSION
-  Enables support for the audio subystem to track mutliple open sessions with lower-level audio devices.
+  Enables support for the audio subsystem to track multiple open sessions with lower-level audio devices.
 CONFIG_AUDIO_LARGE_BUFFERS
   Specifies that buffer size variables should be 32-bit vs. the normal 16-bit